Doel Nuclear Power Station: Transmission

 The power plant has two electrical substations.
 Two transmission lines run to Zandvliet and Kallo from the 150 kV station.
 The 380 kV station has three lines to Avelgem, Mercator in Kruibeke and Zandvliet.
 Elia is the transmission system operator.

 The line to Zandvliet crosses the Scheldt River using one of the highest transmission towers in Europe.
 The tower is 170 m high and built on a caisson in the middle of the river.
 The line is part of the interconnection between the Dutch and Belgian grids.

 Cooling towers

 With a height of 169 metres(554 feet), the two cooling towers are the most visible structures in the Port of Antwerp.
 Due to their proximity to the Dutch-Belgian border, the towers and the accompanying wet steam can be seen over large areas of the Dutch provinces of Zeeland and western North Brabant.
-Since the spring of 1996, one of the cooling towers has hosted a nest of peregrine falcons.
+Since early 1996, one of the cooling towers has hosted a nest of peregrine falcons.